ponatinib (Oral route)

 It is very important that your doctor check your progress at regular visits to make sure that ponatinib is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using ponatinib while you are pregnant can harm your unborn baby.
-Use a highly effective form of birth control to keep from getting pregnant.
+Use a highly effective form of birth control to keep from getting pregnant during treatment and for 3 weeks after your last dose of ponatinib.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 ponatinib may cause blood clotting problems.
 Check with your doctor right away if you have chest pain, numbness or weakness in your arm, leg, or on one side of your body, trouble breathing, speech problems, or leg pain or swelling.